cityofaustin/Residential-Permitting/_diagrams/shed-floor-plan.md

 ---
 title: Shed Floor Plan
-description: Brief description of this form or document
+description: Here is an example of a Shed Floor plan.
-date: 2017-06-14
+date: 2017-06-14 00:00:00
-project: shed
+project:
 diagram_type: floor-plan
 file_path: /assets/img/diagrams/shed/shed-floor-plan.png
 ---

 #### Your floor plan must include:

 * Each floor with labeled rooms, closets, and bathrooms
 * Square footage of rooms and residence
 * Existing / New walls